astrobobert/AstroBobert_SQM/README.md

 main.py is written for Raspberry Pi PicoW and Micropython firmware
 (avaiable at https://micropython.org/download/RPI_PICO_W/)

-### THE FOLLOWING COMMENTS WERE MODIFIED FROM chvvkumar GITHUB REPOSITORY
+### THE FOLLOWING COMMENTS WERE MODIFIED FROM chvvkumar/PiSQM GITHUB REPOSITORY
 ## PiSQM - Sky Quality Meter for Raspberry Pi
 Heavily inspired by Richard's work on the ESP platform